 For permutation $\rho = (\circ_{i\in[n]}\rho_i)$ and player $k\in [n]$, we denote the set of non-fixed actions of player $k$ under $\rho_k$ as

-Based on $V(\rho_k)$, we find some equilibria points of permutation-$\rho$-invariant games that any equivariant approximators will never find. \begin{theorem} For a permutation-$\rho$-invariant game $\Gamma_u$. if there is a pure NE $a^* = (a^*_i)_{i\in[n]}$ and at least one player $k\in [n]$ such that $a^*_k \in V(\rho_k)$, then $a^*$ will never be found by any NE approximator with both PPE and OPI.
-Besides, $a^*$ (as a pure CE or CCE) will also never be found by any CE or CCE approximator with PE. \end{theorem}
+Based on $V(\rho_k)$, we find some equilibria points of permutation-$\rho$-invariant games that any equivariant approximators will never find.

+\begin{restatable}{theorem}{thmNEG} For a permutation-$\rho$-invariant game $\Gamma_u$. if there is a pure NE $a^* = (a^*_i)_{i\in[n]}$ and at least one player $k\in [n]$ such that $a^*_k \in V(\rho_k)$, then $a^*$ will never be found by any NE approximator with both PPE and OPI.
+Besides, $a^*$ (as a pure CE or CCE) will also never be found by any CE or CCE approximator with PE. \end{restatable}